 Winner of the 2019 Eric Hoffer DaVinci Eye

-2019 New Generation Indie Books Award, Finalist in the Inspirational Fiction category
+2019 New Generation Indie Books Award Finalist, Inspirational Fiction

-2018 American Book Fest BEST BOOK AWARDS, Finalist in the Women’s Issues category
+2018 American Book Fest BEST BOOK AWARDS Finalist, Women’s Issues

 It occurred to her that perhaps the reason she liked being a foreigner was because she had always felt like one, starting right there in her own hometown, and at least being one in another country made sense.

 “For Lucy Pilgrim, who craves adventure, modeling is the far-off dream and ticket to freedom out of rural Iowa.
 From New York and Chicago to Japan and Barcelona, Lucy finds herself navigating the industry and her power as a woman simultaneously, coming into her own […]With a last name like Pilgrim, Lucy is bound to set out on a journey, one that happens to be both physical and existential. […] This insightful, relatable novel examines a young woman’s journey of self-discovery, sexuality, and womanhood.”

 –Gabrielle Tutino, The US Review of Books.

 “An intriguing tale of sexual revelation.”

 “The moral of Lucy’s odyssey is an important one in this era of #MeToo as the nation becomes more aware of the dilemmas women face in reporting sexual assault.”

 “Is this a novel, or a long love letter to the world, to self, to relationship, to hope for relationship?”